-During my seminary studies, I was fascinated by a story of a missionary named Mary Slessor whom God used to save the lives of abandoned infants in the jungles of Africa.
-But it wasn’t her mission or passion that intrigued me, but rather the painful childhood journey that prepared her for the call God would place on her life.
+During my seminary studies, I was fascinated by a story of a missionary named Mary Slessor.
+In the jungles of Africa, God used her to save the lives of abandoned infants.
+It wasn’t her mission or passion that intrigued me.
+Rather, it was the painful childhood journey that prepared her for the call God would place on her life.
 It seemed that early on, Mary resolved to give God all the broken pieces.

 Is there something in your past that you believe is holding you back from God doing a marvelous work in your life?
 What if you were to give God all the broken pieces and let Him use those very things to pave a path to reach others with the glorious news of Jesus Christ?

 Each of us, with all of our triumphs and failures, joys and heartbreaks, scars and all, have been given an opportunity to make a difference in the world.
 Do not underestimate what God can do with a life solely surrendered to Him.
 Give God all the broken pieces for who knows if you are where you are today “for such a time as this?”
 (Esther 4:14)